Eric Cantona: Acting career

 Cantona focused his later career mostly as an actor in French cinema, having had his first role as a rugby player in Le bonheur est dans le pré, shot during his 1995 suspension from football.
 In the late 1990s, he accepted a role as a French ambassador in the English film Elizabeth (1998).
 In 2002, he directed a short film, Apporte-moi ton amour.
 He guest-starred as a mysterious barroom philosopher in independent British film Jack Says, released to DVD in September 2008.
-He co-starred as director Thierry Grimandi in French Film (2009), and is co-producer and a lead actor in Ken Loach's Palme D'or nominated film Looking for Eric (2009).
+He co-starred as director Thierry Grimandi in French Film (2009), and was co-producer and a lead actor in Ken Loach's Palme d'Or-nominated film Looking for Eric (2009).
 He stars as The Corsican in the Danish western The Salvation, which premiered at the 2014 Cannes Film Festival on 17 May 2014.

 In January 2020, Cantona played The King in the music video for Liam Gallagher's single "Once".